Canada Student Admissions

 An accident and sickness plan is available for purchase through Student Assurance Services.
 Information on SAS is available at www.sas-mn.com

 Canadian students have the option to waive out of purchasing health and accident insurance from SAS.
 The Ontario Ministry of Health strongly recommends commuting Canadians purchase supplementary insurance in addition to their existing provincial insurance, due to limited benefits provided to foreign health care providers.
-Canadian students wishing to "waive" out of purchasing additional health insurance must provide a copy of both sides of their Provincial insurance card and complete either the Commuting Canadian Health and Accident Insurance Waiver Form 2013-14(pdf) for the academic year Aug 2013-July 2014, or Commuting Canadian Health and Accident Insurance Form 2014-15 (pdf) for the academic year Aug 2014-July 2015.
+Canadian students wishing to "waive" out of purchasing additional health insurance must provide a copy of both sides of their Provincial insurance card and complete the Commuting Canadian Health and Accident Insurance Form 2014-15 (pdf).

 All application materials should be mailed to: